-Working toward co-ordination with Australian Therapeutic Goods Administration (TGA) under the ANZTPA agency, the New Zealand regulatory authority Medsafe have revised and published changes to the definitions for Medicines and Medical devices under the Medicines Amendment Act 2013.
+Working toward co-ordination with the Australian Therapeutic Goods Administration (TGA) under the ANZTPA agency, the New Zealand regulatory authority Medsafe has revised and published changes to the definitions for Medicines and Medical devices under the Medicines Amendment Act 2013.

-The revised definitions closely align with TGA definitions and enable products such as medicated dressings, pregnancy tests and contact lens solutions to be categorised as medical devices.
-In addition some medical equipment, such as ultrasonic therapy apparatus used by physiotherapists and irradiating apparatus, previously exempt are now categorised as medical devices and covered by the new definition.
+The revised definitions closely align with TGA definitions and enable products such as medicated dressings, pregnancy tests, and contact lens solutions to be categorized as medical devices.
+In addition some medical equipment, such as ultrasonic therapy apparatus used by physiotherapists and irradiating apparatus, previously exempt are now categorized as medical devices and covered by the new definition.

-From the 1 July 2014, products previously categorised as medicines will no longer require consent from Medsafe to supply in New Zealand.
+From the 1 July 2014, products previously categorized as medicines will no longer require consent from Medsafe to supply in New Zealand.
 Medical device regulations changed.